 Dr. David C. Noe also teaches Greek!
 Through The Moss Method, Dr. Noe provides high-quality, comprehensive Greek instruction readily available in an inexpensive, expertly-presented, and self-paced format.

-LatinPerDiem (LPD) is committed to bring high quality, accessible Latin instruction to scholars of all ages around the world.
+LatinPerDiem (LPD) is committed to bringing high quality, accessible Latin instruction to scholars of all ages around the world.